Welcome to our Website

 Throughout the year different Clubs host Zone Clinics with dressage and showjumping instructors, which is a great opportunity for riders in our rural communities to receive top level instruction – as well as a chance for riders from the different Clubs to meet and catch up with each other!

-Each yeah a Club takes over the Committee positions and hosts the Northern Zone Eliminations.
-The Eliminations consist of a number of different disciplines, and the highest placegetters in each competition then earn the right to represent the Northern Zone at the annual PCASA State Championships.
+Each year a Club hosts the Northern Zone Eliminations.
+The Eliminations consist of a number of different disciplines, and the highest placegetters in select competitions then earn the right to represent the Northern Zone at the annual PCASA State Championships.

 The five disciplines consist of: